 Download our Quick Guide to Effective Online CPD, which includes a useful reflection grid to use throughout the course.
 You can download the reflection grid template or copy a Google Doc version to complete each week.

 All courses from the National STEM Learning Centre are supported by expert educators and mentors.
-We’ll be supporting your professional development between 9 March - 3 April 2020 in the discussions throughout the course.
-There is also a question and answer opportunity with Mark Langley, post your questions before 27 March 2020.
+We’ll be supporting your professional development between 1 June - 26 June 2020 in the discussions throughout the course.
+There is also a question and answer opportunity with Mark Langley and Louise Herbert post your questions before 19 June 2020.

 Self-audit of your understanding of curriculum design